jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 So risk is the possibility of something bad happening.
 And threat is a path to the risk occurring.
 In case you don't know about your risks and threats or you don't handle them, you can run into [troubles](https://www.hackmageddon.com/).
 Your data can be stolen or encrypted.
 Your infrastructure or applications can be shut down, misused for crypto-mining or launching attacks against other targets.
 Your customers or employees can get scammed.
 All these lead to operational problems (you have to handle security incidents instead of normal business), reputation and financial losses (you lose customers and/or get fined).
 Obviously, you want to avoid this at least to a certain degree.

 # Security principles and areas

-Probably the most popular way to handle the computing infrastructure and applications these days goes by the name cloud (native) computing.
-However, the security principles above and the goals below don't change with the adaption of a new paradigm, like cloud computing or DevOps.
-The techniques and tools might change though.

 OK, so how do we handle the security risks and threats?
 First, there are the **principles** you should apply whenever possible: